Drag

 Who might benefit from a neuropsychological evaluation?

-Neuropsychological evaluations can help evaluate children who may be experiencing difficulties with learning, attention, memory, behavior, or emotions.
-Currently, Bend Health can test children between the ages of 2 and 17.
+Neuropsychological evaluations can help evaluate children and young adults who may be experiencing difficulties with learning, attention, memory, behavior, or emotions.
+Currently, Bend Health can provide testing for ages 2 to 25.

 For those unsure about whether to proceed with testing, at the Behavioral History Evaluation appointment, the practitioner will carefully consider the child's age, developmental level, and individual needs and share a recommendation about whether testing is appropriate.